aspose-imaging/Aspose.Imaging-Products/imaging/net/resize/j2k/_index.md

-In order to resize J2K files, we’ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
+In order to resize J2K files, we’ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use image manipulation API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.imaging) package manager, search for
  **Aspose.Imaging**